Koebe conjecture and the Weyl problem for convex surfaces in hyperbolic 3-space: Hausdorff convergence and the Poincar e metrics

 \subsection{Alexandrov's work on convex surfaces}

-By a \it complete convex surface \rm $S$ in $\mathbb E^3$ or $\H^3$ we mean the boundary of a closed convex set of dimension at least $2$.
-The convergence theorem of Alexandrov which will be used extensively is,
+By a \it complete convex surface \rm $S$ in $\mathbb R^3$ or $\H^3$ we mean the boundary of a closed convex set of dimension at least $2$.
+Here, the dimension of a convex set in $\mathbb R^3$ or $\H^3$ is defined to be the dimension of the smallest totally geodesic submanifold that contains the convex set.
+The convergence theorem of Alexandrov, which will be used extensively, is the following.

 \begin{theorem}[Alexandrov] Suppose $\{S_n\}$ is a sequence of complete connected convex surfaces in the Euclidean or hyperbolic 3-space Alexandrov converging to a complete connected convex surface $S$.
 If $x, y \in S$ and $x_n, y_n \in S_n$ such that $\lim_n x_n =x$ and $\lim_n y_n =y$, then